 As with any goal setting, you start with your big goals first and then break those down into tiny little action steps.

 You set yourself a goal 1 year from now and start working backward.

-Which steps do you have to take to get from where you are to where you wanna be 1 year from now?
+Which steps do you have to take to get from where you are to where you want to be 1 year from now?

-Define milestones and break your goals into monthly, weekly and daily tasks.
+Define milestones and break your goals into quarterly, monthly, weekly, and daily tasks.